JurajLieskovsky/IterativeLQR.jl/docs/src/guide.md

 ```
 ] add https://github.com/JurajLieskovsky/IterativeLQR.jl.git
 ```
 in your REPL.
-For usage, we recommend taking a look at one of the [@repo blob "examples/cartpole/swing_up"].
+For usage, we recommend taking a look at one of the [examples](@repo/examples/cartpole/swing_up.jl].

 ## Examples